Skip to main content

 MASADA NATIONAL PARK GUIDED TOUR

 The location of Masada far from the place of settlement and its natural fortifications became a fortress.
-Mount Masada - between Sodom and Ein Gedi, a bloc that rose and hung up from the cliff of replicas, at the foot of which a stream of Ben Yair and the Masada river from the south.
-The top of the mountain is flat, a steeper East, a weak point in terms of strategy-the West Side.
-To the south of Mount Lazarus that a few hundred meters higher than Masada.
+Mount Masada - between Sodom and Ein Gedi, a bloc that rose and hung up from the cliff of replicas, at the foot of a stream of Ben Yair and the Masada river from the south.
+The top of the mountain is flat, with a steeper East, and a weak point on the West Side.
+To the south of Mount Lazarus a few hundred meters higher than Masada.

 KING HERODS AND HIS AMAZING PROJECT IN THE JUDEAN DESERT